haybulab/spring-cloud-k8s-config-controller/README.md

 leveraging a shared informer event handler that reacts to ConfigMap resources events in the a clusters namespace.

-The experiment update the config module in Spring-Cloud-Kubernetes project to hit a Restful endpoint of the central service to configure a target microservice with a ConfigMap that has a name matches the name of the microservice (as defined by spring.application.name property). a ConfigMap Lister helps to
+The experiment updates the config module in Spring-Cloud-Kubernetes project to hit a Restful endpoint of the central service to configure a target microservice with a ConfigMap that has a name matches the name of the microservice (as defined by spring.application.name property). a ConfigMap Lister helps to